 When is cytology by fine needle aspiration performed?

-Fine needle aspiration (FNA), also called fine needle biopsy, is the most frequently used technique in cytology.
+Fine needle aspiration (FNA) is the most frequently used technique in cytology.
 It is typically used to sample 'lumps and bumps' on the body; however, it is also used to evaluate:

 - internal organs, such as the liver, lungs, lymph nodes, or kidneys